 Focus Areas: Apparel, Healthcare textiles, Automotive interiors

-Sanitized AG is a company that provides antimicrobial additives for textiles and polymers, offering solutions for hygiene, material protection, and odor management.
-Their products, including Sanitized, are incorporated into the manufacturing process of various materials to prevent bacterial growth.
+Sanitized AG provides antimicrobial additives for textiles and polymers.
+It offers solutions for hygiene, material protection, and odor management.
+Its products, including Sanitized, are incorporated into the manufacturing process of various materials to prevent bacterial growth.

 Founded: 2000